Custom AI

 x-api-key: <integrationProperties.apiKey>Expected response from your endpoint

-Your endpoint should return JSON containing text at least.
+Your endpoint should return JSON with reply content in text and/or content.

 {